 You should not use BMI as a measure if you're pregnant.
 Ask your midwife or GP if you're concerned about your weight.

 If you plan to go on a healthy eating plan to achieve gradual weight loss, you may want to seek advice from your GP beforehand.
 They can offer you help, support and advice before you start.

-There are commercial weight loss programmes that operate in Northern Ireland, such as Slimming World, Weight Watchers and Unislim, offer weekly weigh-ins, education and support and research has shown they can be an effective way to lose weight.
+Commercial weight loss programmes that operate in Northern Ireland, such as Slimming World, Weight Watchers and Unislim, offer weekly weigh-ins, education and support and research has shown they can be an effective way to lose weight.
 There is a weekly cost to go to the sessions.

 Online tools and apps can also help you set weight loss and exercise goals along with providing information on healthy lifestyle choices such as recipes, activities, and tried and tested hints and tips.